100+ best Prime Day kitchen deals still available—Save on Ninja, GE and more

 — Recommendations are independently chosen by Reviewed’s editors.
 Purchases you make through our links may earn us a commission.

-For all the cutlery and bowls you need to throw together simple summer salads to the high-powered appliances you need to make barista-level coffee, Amazon Prime Day 2022 is the time to shop.
-The shopping extravaganza ends today, July 13 and we are tracking the best last-minute deals on cookware, appliances and more all day long.
+Prime Day may have ended yesterday, but there are still lingering deals to be had.
+We're still tracking the best last-minute deals, from all the cutlery and bowls you need to throw together simple summer salads to the high-powered appliances you need to make barista-quality coffee.

 There’s more where this deal came from.
 Sign up for Reviewed’s Perks and Rec newsletter and we’ll keep ’em coming every Sunday through Friday.

-Whether you’re shopping for a premium knife set, a luxurious espresso machine or an air fryer for summer cooking, we’ve rounded up the best kitchen sales available at Amazon for the rest of Prime Day.
+Whether you’re shopping for a premium knife set, a luxurious espresso machine or an air fryer for summer cooking, we’ve rounded up the best kitchen sales still available at Amazon.

-Updated 7:20 PM EST: With Prime Day in full swing, we're still deal hunting and keeping this post live with all the last-minute kitchen deals that Amazon has to offer. – Monica Petrucci, Reviewed

 ►Amazon Prime Day 2022 is here: Shop the 160+ best Amazon Prime Day deals right now